im-eMBy/Quizology-2.0/README.md

 ## LIVE: [LIVE](https://quizology.netlify.app/)
 Note:
-- The site is currently not responsive, I will fix that soon
+- The site is not fully responsive yet, I will fix that soon
 - UI is in Polish Language

 ## About